 A “good” theory doesn’t have to turn out to be right, either, although that is certainly a bonus, But a theory should be internally plausible, not just dramatic.
 And you shouldn’t need to have to “move furniture” in order to fit it into canon.

 And to be a really good theory, it needs to be based on something that is already there.
-Any number of my own theories probably end up not qualifying as “good” theories by the end of the day.
+I realize that any number of my own theories probably end up not qualifying as “good” theories by the end of the day.
+And mine are not the only ones, either.

 • • • •

-For example: prior to the release of OotP some of the most widely circulated theories in fandom were MemoryChamed!Neville, DarkLord!Grindelwald, VoldemortSuspects!Snape, and Snape-loved-Lily.
+For example: prior to the release of OotP some of the most widely circulated theories in fandom were MemoryChamed!Neville, VoldemortSuspects!Snape, DarkLord!Grindelwald, and Snape-loved-Lily.
 All of these were fairly obvious theories.
-Any reader could have drawn these conclusions, even in the face of a total lack of evidence or canon support for any of them (which at that point was, in fact, the case).
+Any reader could draw these conclusions, even in the face of a total lack of evidence or canon support for any of them (which at that point was, in fact, the case).
 Some of them are also fairly simple.
-These days, the first and the third of these are just as obviously wrong.
+These days, the first two of these are just as obviously wrong.

 I’ve gone into some detail exploding the VoldemortSuspects!Snape theory in the essay entitled ‘Double-00 Sevie’, and canon seems to bear me out.
 And I will also say flat out that I’ve never agreed with the theory of DarkLord!Grindelwald, and still do not believe it, even in the face of Rowling’s endorsing of it.
 Her explanation, like so many of her explanations in that final book, does not hold up to any kind of even casual examination.